Hes-Siemelink/instacli/instacli-spec/reference/files/Run script.md

 ## Finding the script

-In the example above, we used the property `relative` to indicate that the script to be called was in the same directory as the current script.
+In the example above, we used the property `resource` to indicate that the script to be called was in the same directory as the current script.

 Use the `file` property to look for a script in the directory that you are calling Instacli from.